 The diaphragm is a dome-shaped sheet of muscle located below the lungs.
 It separates the chest from the abdomen.

-The diaphragm operates as the major muscle of respiration and aids breathing.
-The parasympathetic nervous system regulates the contraction and relaxation of the diaphragm and intercostal muscles.
+The diaphragm operates as the major muscle of respiration and

 There are two phases of breathing: in and out.